magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 ### Run the setup and project generation files

 1. In the Windows Command Prompt window, go to the `UnrealEngine` folder.
 The setup and project generation files are in this folder.
 2. Go to the `Engine\Extras\Android` folder.
+Open `SetupAndroid.bat` in notepad or another text editor.
+3. Change the path on line 86 from `set SDKMANAGER=%STUDIO_SDK_PATH%\cmdline-tools\latest\bin\sdkmanager.bat` to reflect the version of the Android SDK Command Line tools that you have installed.
+If, for example, you have version 9.0 installed, then you would change the line to `set SDKMANAGER=%STUDIO_SDK_PATH%\cmdline-tools\9.0\bin\sdkmanager.bat`.
-Run `SetupAndroid.bat` to ensure that the correct version of the Android SDK is installed.
+4. You can then run `SetupAndroid.bat` to ensure that the correct version of the Android SDK is installed.
 3. Go back to the `UnrealEngine` folder.
 Run `Setup.bat`.
 This downloads binary content for Unreal Engine, install prerequisites, and sets up Unreal file associations.
 It might take a few minutes to run.
 4. If you’re prompted to register the Unreal Engine file type or install prerequisites, click **Yes**.
 5. Run `GenerateProjectFiles.bat`.
 This creates a file called `UE5.sln` in the same directory.